tseringgg/rotmgppebot/README.md

 | `/listadmins` | View all PPE admins |
 | `/listroles` | Show server role information |

+## 🚂 Hosting on Railway (No Coding Required)

+For those unfamiliar with programming, [Railway](https://railway.app/) offers a simple way to host this bot 24/7 in the cloud with minimal setup.
+This is perfect if you don't want to run the bot on your personal computer.

+### Why Railway?
+- **Affordable**: Costs approximately **$1-2 per month** (often less)
+- **Reliable**: 24/7 uptime for your bot
+- **Simple**: No command line experience needed
+- **Easy Deployment**: Connect your GitHub account and deploy in minutes

+### Railway Setup Instructions

+1. **Create a Railway Account**
+   - Go to [railway.app](https://railway.app/) and sign up with your GitHub account

+2. **Create a New Project**
+   - Click "Create New Project"
+   - Select "Deploy from GitHub repo"
+   - Authorize Railway to access your GitHub account
+   - Select the `rotmgppebot` repository

+3. **Configure Environment Variables**
+   - In the Railway dashboard, go to your project settings
+   - Add a new variable: `DISCORD_TOKEN` and set it to your bot token

+4. **Create the Data Volume**
+   - **This is critical**: The bot stores all player records in a `/data` directory
+   - In the Railway dashboard, go to the "Storage" tab
+   - Create a new volume called `/data` and mount it by dragging onto the `rotmgppebot` instance.
+   - This ensures your player data persists between bot restarts

+5. **Deploy**
+   - Railway will automatically detect the `requirements.txt` and deploy the bot
+   - You'll see build logs in the dashboard
+   - Once deployment completes, your bot will start running

+6. **Verify It's Running**
+   - Check the bot is online in your Discord server
+   - Run `/ppehelp` to confirm it's responding

+### Important Notes
+- **Never commit your `.env` file** with the bot token to GitHub
+- The `/data` volume is where all player records, loot tracking, and season data are stored—**never delete it**
+- If you need to update the code, simply push changes to your GitHub repo and Railway will redeploy automatically
+- Check Railway's [documentation](https://docs.railway.app/) for additional help

 ## 🏗️ Architecture

 ### Data Structure